comses-education/github-starter-course/README.md

 - develop a clear conceptual model that answers *What are version control systems and why should I use them?
 What is Git and how do I use it?*
 - become more familiar with the GitHub web interface to edit files, clone and fork repositories, manage branches and pull requests
-- practice simple git workflows and become more familiar with git GUI clients (e.g., GitHub Desktop or IDEs like VS Code) to interact with your local and remote Git repositories
+- practice simple git workflows and become more familiar with git GUI clients (e.g., GitHub Desktop or IDEs (Integrated Development Environments) like VS Code) to interact with your local and remote Git repositories

 If these are too simple for you, great!
 We also have [links to more advanced resources](#additional-resources-) that we've found useful over the years. 🚀